varnish/Varnish-Book/varnish_sysadmin.rst

 .........................

 The client and hash directors were both added with Varnish 2.1.0 as special variants of the random directors.
-The client director uses either the client.ip or (as of Varnish 2.1.4) the client.identity - which is settable from VCL - instead of a random number.
-This means that the same client will be directed to the same backend, assuming that the client.identity is the same for all requests.
+Instead of a random number, the client director uses the ``client.identity``.
+The ``client.identity`` variable defaults to the client IP, but can be changed in VCL.
+The same client will be directed to the same backend, assuming that the ``client.identity`` is the same for all requests.

-Similarly, the hash director uses the req.hash, which means that the same URL will go to the same web server every time.
+Similarly, the hash director uses the hash data, which means that the same URL will go to the same web server every time.
 This is most relevant for multi-tiered caches.